-Seq Metadata item
+Seq No. Metadata item Obligation Max occurs

-- Activity and participation need for assistance cluster
+- Activity and participation need for assistance cluster Mandatory 1

+DSS specific information:

 In the Disability Services National Minimum Data Set (DS NMDS), the two data elements forming this cluster are collected under one question on 'support needs'.
 This question records information about a person's need for help or supervision in their overall life and, as such, may not be directly relevant to the service being provided.